Houston officer shot after 4 suspects beat priest; 1 sought

 The four abandoned the SUV when it ran out of gas and soon after encountered a priest in the parking lot of his church.
 They beat the man and took two cell phones from him, the chief said.
 At one point, the priest was on his knees praying when one suspect attempted to shoot him twice, only to have the weapon misfire on both occasions, he said.

-A woman driving nearby was then victimized when the group forced her to stop and took her pickup.
+A woman driving nearby was then victimized when the group forced her to stop, took her pickup and also robbed her.
 At that point officers were in pursuit and the suspects fled the pickup, Acevedo said.

 After the officer was shot, another officer ran into the yard and shot the suspect once, killing him.